DEVA8459/Javascript-/js_coding_interview/03-moreArrMethode.md

   - Performing operations that involve DOM manipulation

 ## 3. reduce
+0. it reduces the arrays into single value
 1. The `reduce` method in JavaScript is used **to execute a reducer function on each element of an array**, resulting in a single output value.
-2. it return single output value no array return
+2. it **return single output** value no array return
 2. It is a powerful method that can be **used to accumulate values, transform data, or even flatten arrays**.

 ### Syntax